-• Part 4 offers every in-patient access to the help of an independent mental health advocate.
+- Part 3 gives all adults who are discharged from secondary mental health services the right to refer themselves back to those services. - Part 4 offers every in-patient access to the help of an independent mental health advocate.

 Guiding Principles